Gallbladder Surgery Recovery Time

 - When the operation is performed laparoscopically, you are in and out of the hospital on the same day.

 - Issues with pain management may cause you to spend the night in the hospital.

 - Sometimes, the surgeon may need to stop the laparoscopic procedure and convert to open surgery.
 When this happens, most people will stay in the hospital for two to three days.

-According to the Center for Pancreas and Biliary Disease, you will probably be able to resume normal activities within a week, so most people will make a full recovery after seven to ten days.
+According to the Society of American Gastrointestinal and Endoscopic Surgeons, you will probably be able to resume normal activities within a week.
+Most people will make a full recovery after seven to ten days.

 You may return to work if it does not involve any strenuous activity such as heavy lifting.
 Otherwise, you may need up to a month of recovery time.

 Make sure you follow all of your post-surgery instructions.
 Your healthcare team should give you these instructions and make sure you understand them.
 Don't rush into manual labor too soon.
 If you do, your body will let you know.